mellinoe/veldrid-docs/articles/shaders.md

 ## Writing Portable Shaders

 In most cases, you will want to write your shader code only once, in one language, and to use some form of cross-compilation or translation to automatically generate the other shader languages.
-There are two recommended approaches for this.
 See the [Portable Shaders](xref:portable-shaders) article for more information.

 ## Specialization Constants

-Veldrid 4.4.0 introduces the concept of "Specialization Constants", which are a means to enable you to write Shader with parameterized behavior that can be "specialized" when a [Pipeline](xref:Veldrid.Pipeline) is created, with low runtime overhead.
+Veldrid 4.4.0 introduces the concept of "Specialization Constants", which enable you to create Shaders with parameterized behavior that can be "specialized" when a [Pipeline](xref:Veldrid.Pipeline) is created, with no runtime overhead.
 See the [Specialization Constants](xref:specialization-constants) article for more information.

 ## Shader Resources